Dental Care Tour

 An electrocardiogram, EKG, evaluates the heart rate, rhythm, and size.
 Using telemedicine, we send your pet's EKG over the phone line!
 Within minutes it is evaluated by a board certified cardiologist.

 The specialist will report any abnormalities seen on the EKG, a risk assessment for anesthesia and how to manage the anesthesia or may recommend not to do the procedure.
 If abnormalities are found they will make recommendations for further testing.
+Since we have been using the service, we have diagnosed many pets with heart problems which were not detected on the physical exam or by medical history alone.

 Intravenous Fluids